nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 2. Shows confirmation dialog before deletion
 3. Calls this endpoint on confirmation
 4. Updates UI to show empty state after successful deletion
-5. Shows error message if operation fails
+5. Shows error message ABOVE task list if operation fails (tasks remain visible)

 **Note:** This operation is idempotent - calling it multiple times will always result in an empty task list and return 204.